neo4j/graphql/docs/rfcs/rfc-007-subscriptions.md

 As it is currently possible to exclude specific operations for queries and mutations, it should be possible to have some exclude capabilities for subscription operations on specified types.

-To achieve this, the proposed solution uses the `@exclude` directive by extending the `ExcludeOperation` options from `[CREATE, READ, UPDATE, DELETE]` to include a dedicated argument `SUBSCRIPTIONS` referring to subscriptions.
+To achieve this, the proposed solution uses the `@exclude` directive by extending the `ExcludeOperation` options from `[CREATE, READ, UPDATE, DELETE]` to include a dedicated argument `SUBSCRIBE` referring to subscriptions.

-The list of options would thus look like `[CREATE, READ, UPDATE, DELETE, SUBSCRIPTIONS]`.
+The list of options would thus look like `[CREATE, READ, UPDATE, DELETE, SUBSCRIBE]`.

 ##### Usage Example